Vallalika/houseplantapp/README.md

         git clone git@github.com:Vallalika/houseplantapp.git

     *The app folder is now created and should be visible.*
-4. Open the server folder with IntelliJ and navigate to server/src/main/java
+4. Open the server folder with IntelliJ and navigate to server/src/main/java/com.codeclan.houseplantapp.server
+5. Right-click ServerApplication.java, then click Run.
+6. Check the server is running properly by looking at the terminal in IntelliJ, usually at the bottom of the screen.
+After a few seconds - it should say something like *'Started ServerApplication in x seconds'.*
+7. Now minimise IntelliJ, go back to your terminal, and navigate to the client folder.
+8. Install all required packages with the following command:

+        npm i

+9. Start the node server.

+        npm start

+   *Chrome will now open and show the homepage of the app.*